 Besides influencing Iraqi politics through elections, the Badr Organization has also penetrated state institutions.
 A striking example of this occurred in 2011, when Prime Minister Nouri al-Maliki appointed Amiri to be head of the Ministry of Transportation, and again in 2014, when Prime Minister Haider al-Abadi appointed Badr member Mohammed Ghabban to head the Ministry of Interior (MOI), a powerful ministry which oversees key elements of Iraq’s security apparatus.
 From his post in the Ministry of Transportation, Amiri protected key Iranian interests in Iraq, namely the use of its airspace to transport weapons into Syria.
 Amiri also enjoyed influence over the MOI, at least since Nouri al-Maliki, with U.S. support, began integrating the PMF militias into the government body.
 As a result of this decision, pro-Khamenei actors overwhelmingly populate the ministry: nearly seventy percent of the institution’s personnel are loyal to Khamenei, not the Iraqi state.
 Furthermore, when Mohammed Ghabban became interior minister, it gave Amiri direct access and control over the institution.
 To this day, Badr sustains its leverage over the MOI, even successfully pushing it to move Iraqi Army units away from the capital and other major cities so that PMF forces could better control and administer these areas.

 Shiism and Iranian-influenced Islamism have remained central elements of the Badr Organization’s identity since its return to Iraq in 2003.
 In 2011, Badr members celebrated the end of the U.S. military presence in Iraq by plastering the walls of government buildings with posters of Iran’s Supreme Leader, Ayatollah Ali Khamenei, and his predecessor, Ayatollah Ruhollah Khomeini.
 In early 2015, the group’s political and military leader, Hadi Al-Amiri reaffirmed his support for Iran’s Supreme Leader, saying that Khamenei “has all the qualifications as an Islamic leader.
 He is the leader not only for Iranians but the Islamic nation.
 I believe so and I take pride in it.”
-The Badr Organization’s decades-spanning fealty to the revolutionary Iranian regime, and its privileged position as the most powerful Shia combined military and political force in Iraq make it the closest Iraqi analogue to Lebanese Hezbollah.
-These two organizations stand as “the foremost examples of the IRGC’s success in cultivating a closely-knit allegiance with a foreign entity along shared political and religious lines.”
+The Badr Organization’s decades-spanning fealty to the revolutionary Iranian regime, and its privileged position as the most powerful Shi’a combined military and political force in Iraq make it the closest Iraqi analogue to Lebanese Hezbollah.
+These two organizations stand as “the foremost examples of the IRGC’s success in cultivating a closely knit allegiance with a foreign entity along shared political and religious lines.”

-While the Badr Organization’s genesis dates back to the 1980s, many of the Shia militias operating in Iraq today were formed by Iran in the post-2003 era.
+While the Badr Organization’s genesis dates back to the 1980s, many of the Shi’a militias operating in Iraq today were formed by Iran in the post-2003 era.
 Some of these smaller militias, such as Asai’b Ahl al-Haq (AAH) and Ka’taib Hezbollah, are more fiercely loyal and subservient to Iran than more established militias such as the Badr Organization and the Sadrist militias, and are therefore the key drivers of Iranian influence in Iraq.

 Asaib Ahl al-Haq

-Asaib Ahl al-Haq (AAH) – in English, the “League of the Righteous” – is an Iranian-backed Shiite militia and political party operating primarily in Iraq, with ancillary operations in Syria and Lebanon.
+Asaib Ahl al-Haq (AAH)—in English, the “League of the Righteous”—is an Iranian-backed Shiite militia and political party operating primarily in Iraq, with ancillary operations in Syria and Lebanon.
 Formed in 2006 after breaking away from Muqtada al-Sadr’s Jaish al-Mahdi, AAH has approximately 10,000 members and is one of the most powerful Shiite militias in Iraq.
 The group is perhaps the most unfailingly loyal militia to Iran, and seeks to promote Iran’s political and religious influence in Iraq, maintain Shiite control over Iraq, and oust any remaining Western vestiges from the country.
 AAH overtly displays its loyalty to Iran’s leaders, including the current Supreme Leader, Ayatollah Ali Khamenei, and his predecessor, the late Ayatollah Ruhollah Khomeini.
-AAH has claimed credit for a campaign to erect thousands of signs and posters venerating Supreme Leader Khamenei around Shia neighborhoods in Iraq.
+AAH has claimed credit for a campaign to erect thousands of signs and posters venerating Supreme Leader Khamenei around Shi’a neighborhoods in Iraq.

 AAH advances Iran’s interests in Iraq on multiple fronts: it has a long history of carrying out attacks on U.S. forces; stokes and exacerbates sectarian violence; galvanizes and recruits fighters, not only into its own militia but into others which deploy in Syria; and wields political influence.
 On June 2021, AAH leader Qais al-Khazali effectively ended a truce between his group and the U.S., calling for an escalation of hostilities against U.S. assets.
 On the sectarian front, AAH has carried out numerous attacks on Sunnis in Iraq, including a particularly brutal one in October 2021; it went on a revenge “killing spree” after an ISIS attack, indiscriminately murdering people, including children, and burning homes in a Sunni-majority town in Diyala province.
-These violent acts play into its propaganda campaign in that the group poses as the protector of the Shia community and holy sites, such as the Sayeda Zeinab shrine in Syria.
+These violent acts play into its propaganda campaign that the group poses as the protector of the Shi’a community and holy sites, such as the Sayeda Zeinab shrine in Syria.
 And the group has influence within the Iraqi political system.
-Not only does it hold seats in parliament, it is heavily armed and can lash out to force political decisions.
+Not only does it hold seats in parliament, it is heavily-armed and can lash out to force political decisions.
 The group stands accused of carrying out a politically motivated attempted drone assassination against the Prime Minister’s residence.
-Nathan Sales and other experts at the Atlantic Council note that the attack appears to have had “Tehran’s fingerprints all over it.”
+Nathan Sales of the Counter Extremism Project and experts at the Atlantic Council note that the attack appears to have had “Tehran’s fingerprints all over it.”
 Indeed, Iraqi officials said that Iran knew about the attack, though it was unclear if Iran had ordered it.

 After the U.S. withdrew from Iraq in December 2011, AAH announced its intention to lay down its weapons and enter Iraqi politics.
 The group opened a number of political offices and religious schools and offered social services to widows and orphans, emulating the “Hezbollah model” as a means of disseminating Iran’s revolutionary ideology.
 The group has not fulfilled its pledge to disband its armed militia, and today forms one of the pro-Iranian pillars of support within the PMF.
 AAH recruitment focuses on two strategies: traditional propaganda efforts to raise the group’s profile, and a comprehensive religious system aimed to indoctrinate and recruit members.
 AAH has also emulated groups like ISIS by using social media to expand recruitment throughout the Middle East, South Asia, and the West.